 What you’d pay at other stores: $0.16/oz

-Here’s another item I wouldn’t have thought to have checked – sea salt!
-Thanks to my pal Erica for the great tip.
+Here’s another item I wouldn’t have thought to check – sea salt!
 A 26.5 oz container is $1.59 at Trader Joe’s.
 Other versions when compared ounce-for-ounce were considerably more money.

 #13: Kefir, 32 oz: $2.99